 “No relevant side effects were present among the patients.”

-Overall, we do not expect Ovasitol to cause side effects, and this supplement has one of the more favorable safety profiles of any women's health supplement we've reviewed on Illuminate Health.
+Overall, we do not expect Ovasitol to cause side effects, and this supplement has one of the more favorable safety profiles of any women's health supplement we've reviewed to date on Illuminate Health.

 It logically follows that normalizing insulin sensitivity through supplementation of inositol could theoretically cause weight loss in overweight adults, if unregulated insulin sensitivity was a contributor to their obesity.